cwi-dis/meec-ws/attend.md

 On campus, you will be able to use the [eduroam](https://eduroam.org/) WiFi infrastructure for internet access.
 If your home institution provides eduroam, we recommend setting up your account before coming to the venue.

+### Equipment

+Since we will have many virtual visitors and we might use break rooms for the ideation session, we strongly advise you to bring headphones with a microphone.

 ## 🌐 Online

 Zoom links for online participation will be distributed to participants who registered at the ACII conference.